-Report wreck material, eg parts of a ship or its cargo, to the Receiver of Wreck.
+Report wreck material, for example parts of a ship or its cargo, to the Receiver of Wreck.
 You must report any material you recover within 28 days, or you could be fined £2,500.

 Reporting wreck material gives the legal owner the opportunity to have their property returned.

 How to report wreck material

 Send the ‘Report of wreck and salvage’ form to the Receiver of the Wreck at email@example.com.